jimlawton/hp41uc/ReadMe.txt

 HP41UC - User-Code Utility for HP-41 Calculators
-Version 2.00 - June 11, 2016
+Version 2.10 - June 19, 2016
 Copyright (c) Leo Duran, 2000-2016.
 All rights reserved.

-Contributed under: GNU General Public License, Version 3
+Contributed under: GNU General Public License, Version 3.

-Build environment: Microsoft Visual Studio 32-bit compiler.
+Build environment: Microsoft Visual Studio or GNU C compiler.

-The purpose of this utility is to provide means for editing and archiving code outside of the HP-41(tm) calculator.
-Of course, this implies that there must be mechanisms to transfer code to and from the calculator, such as file transfers and barcode scanning.
+This utility provides means for editing and archiving code outside of the HP-41 calculator, using file transfer and barcode scanning mechanisms.
 To that end, the utility provides the following functions:

 * File Converter *
 The file format converter is used to package compiled code with wrappers compliant with various popular file formats.
 In some cases that may require preceding the code with a "header", appending a "checksum", or adding "filler" (don't care) bytes to satisfy file size requirements.